valentgs/eflex/Readme.md

 - flexmeasures/ui/templates/admin/opf.html
     - page to show the OPF configuration (network, date, and time)
 - flexmeasures/ui/templates/base.html
-    - added the network tab into the navigation bar
+    - added the network tab to the navigation bar
-    - added the opf tab into the the navigation bar
+    - added the OPF tab into the navigation bar
 - flexmeasures/ui/templates/crud/network.html
     - page to show a specific network, given by the id
 - flexmeasures/ui/templates/crud/network_new.html